 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2019 Cricket World Cup will see every match live to Australian audiences, both online, and on TV, with access to the tournament set to be better than it has ever been.
-Thanks to this handy guide, provided by The Roar, you can be certain that you won’t miss a moment of the tournament.
+The 2019 Cricket World Cup saw every match broadcast live to Australian audiences, both online, and on TV, with access to the tournament set to be better than it had ever been.
+Thanks to this handy guide, provided by The Roar, most people didn’t miss a moment of the tournament.

-The tournament will begin on Thursday, May 30, with England set to play South Africa in the opening match.
-Australia’s opening match is two days later against Afghanistan.
+The tournament ran from Thursday, May 30, with England versus South Africa.
+Australia’s opening match was two days later against Afghanistan.

-Under a new format, ten teams will play a full round robin this year, with 45 games to be played before two semi-finals and a final to crown the champions.
+Under a new format, ten teams played a full round-robin, with 45 games played before two semi-finals and a final to crown the champions.

-The tournament, held in England, will conclude on Sunday, July 14 with the final.
+The tournament concluded on Sunday, July 14 with the final.

-Given the tournament is being held on the other side of the world, time zones don’t make for great reading.
-Day matches will start at 7:30pm (AEDT), while day-night matches get underway at 10:30pm (AEDT).
+Given the tournament was held on the other side of the world, time zones didn’t make for great reading.
+Day matches started at 7:30pm (AEDT), while day-night matches got underway at 10:30pm (AEDT).

 To stream the 2019 Cricket World Cup online, you’ll first need to understand where it will be broadcast on TV, as this dictates which stations are allowed to use their digital platforms to show matches.